Frequently Asked Questions

 3. Who should apply?
 How do I apply?

 Students who show an enthusiasm for history, reading, the arts, and express a curiosity about the world around them should apply.
-Our students are academically well-rounded but have a deep interest in history, reading, and the arts.
+Our students are academically well-rounded but have a deep interest in history, reading, art, and culture.
 Students should have a strong academic record in middle school.
 It helps greatly if a student has at least one year in a world language and has taken (or is taking) Algebra I.

 4. How does transportation work for Humanities students who live out of zone?